sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 that the study is more or less worthless as a tool for understanding the difference preferences among humans and robots.
-However, I hope this illustrates the difference between getting a statistically significant result (our null hypothesit is rejected in favour of the alternative), and finding something of scientific value (the data tell us nothing of interest about our research hypothesis due to a big methodological flaw).
+However, I hope this illustrates the difference between getting a statistically significant result (our null hypothesis is rejected in favour of the alternative), and finding something of scientific value (the data tell us nothing of interest about our research hypothesis due to a big methodological flaw).